An expert look at EU-China 2022 + China-Lithuania + EU-China WTO dispute

 Jane Duckett, School of Social and Political Sciences, University of Glasgow:

 “China is facing enormous problems domestically: the very difficult covid situation, the economic situation, inequality and climate change.
 We know that a lot of China’s international relations are driven by its domestic concerns.
-One of the big questions really is to what extent China is going to be so focused on its domestic problems so that it will be somewhat distracted from problematic international engagement, like Taiwan; or whether escalating international disagreements will provide a welcome distraction from problems at home for leaders, as they so often have elsewhere in the world.”
+One of the big questions really is to what extent China is going to be so focused on its domestic problems so that it will be somewhat distracted from problematic international engagement, over Taiwan; or whether escalating international disagreements will provide a welcome distraction from problems at home for leaders, as they so often have elsewhere in the world.”

 In case you missed the live event, the recording is now available for you to watch: MERICS China Forecast 2022 | YouTube